Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs

 where

-We do not explicitly require the non-zero matrices, $\Matrix{C}$, $\Matrix{E}$, and $\Matrix{F}$, in \Cref{eq:first-order-lie} because the submatrix formed from the columns corresponding to the rotation states can be shown to be full rank.
+We do not explicitly require the nonzero matrices, $\Matrix{C}$, $\Matrix{E}$, and $\Matrix{F}$, in \Cref{eq:first-order-lie} because the submatrix formed from the columns corresponding to the rotation states can be shown to be full rank.
 The matrices $\Matrix{D}$ and $\Matrix{G}$ are required for the analysis, but we omit them here for brevity.
-The second order Lie derivatives are
+The second-order Lie derivatives are

 Stacking the gradients of the Lie derivatives, we arrive at the nonlinear observability matrix,